Dot-matrix display

 A dot-matrix display is a low-cost electronic digital display device that displays information on machines such as clocks, watches, calculators, and many other devices requiring a simple alphanumeric (and/or graphic) display device of limited resolution.

-The display consists of a dot matrix of lights or mechanical indicators arranged in a rectangular configuration (other shapes are also possible, although not common) such that by switching on or off selected lights, text or graphics can be displayed.
-These displays are normally created with LCD, OLED, or LED lights and can be found in some Thin Film Transistors.
-The Thin Film Transistors had an active display which allows the dot matrix to display different pixels with different colors at the same time.
-A dot matrix controller converts instructions from a processor into signals that turn on or off indicator elements in the matrix so that the required display is produced.
+The display consists of a dot matrix of lights or mechanical indicators arranged in a rectangular configuration (other shapes are also possible, although not common) such that by switching on or off selected dots, text or graphics can be displayed.
+These displays are normally created using LCD, OLED, or LED technology.
+Some later VF Displays also use a dot-matrix instead of a Seven-segment display.
+A dot-matrix display controller converts instructions from a processor into signals that control the individual dots in the matrix so that the required display is produced.

 History

+In 1913 Frank C Reilly filed a patent application for his Electric display control.
+In 1914 Danish inventor Viggo Jensen put some of the first signs in Europe into operation.

+In London Daily Express used one of the first examples of real animated dot-matrix built from light bulbs from 1923 on their publishing building.
+An improved similar screen was later the 1926 proposed Motograph News Bulletin used on Times Square in New York.

-The dot-matrix display is also known by the obsolete term "punktmatrix display" (German for point-matrix) due to the dot matrix being created in Germany by Rudolf Hell in 1925.
+The dot-matrix display is also known by the obsolete term “punktmatrix display” (German for dot-matrix) due to the dot matrix being created in Germany by Rudolf Hell in 1925.

-On September 1977, the US Army wrote up a form to the Westinghouse Research and Development Center requesting a more effective energy source that soldiers could use in their technology in the field.
+In September 1977, the US Army wrote up a form to the Westinghouse Research and Development Center requesting a more effective energy source that soldiers could use in their technology in the field.
 Japan and America were using the LCD matrices to develop Casio TVs from 1984 to 2000 creating and experimenting with different display setups.
-In the 1980s, dot-matrix displays were introduced into several technologies including computers, the Game Boy, and television screens that were used.
-The dot matrix displays became a popular public technology in 1991 America when the company Data East created Checkpoint (pinball) machines that interested the public.
+In the 1980s and 1990s, dot-matrix displays were introduced into several technologies including televisions, computers, video game systems, and pinball machines.
 Dot-matrix displays were added into new pieces of technology as a background part of LCD or OLED displays as the technology improved.

 Pixel resolutions

-Common sizes of dot matrix displays:
+Common sizes of dot-matrix displays: